-I figured that there will be countless aid stations on the track, and I can satisfy my energy needs with their help.
+I figured there would be countless aid stations on the track, and I can satisfy my energy needs with their help.

 Of course, if you want to have a pasta party with friends, you can do that.
-Amount of pasta consumed will not affect your result.
+The amount of pasta consumed will not affect your result.

-The notes that I made before my first ultra-marathon
+The notes I made before my first ultra-marathon

-In the morning of the race day, I had come up with a bit more solid plan.
+On the morning of the race day, I had come up with a bit more solid plan.
 I made notes to record my feelings before my first ultra-run.
-Later them memory would fade and be influenced by the events of that day.
+Later the memory would fade and the events of that day would influence the memories.

-I have a challenge to write every day so that’s what I did as part of my writing challenge.
+I have the challenge to write every day, so that’s what I did as part of my writing challenge.

 I want to run 72.3 kilometers.
 That’s 3 full laps and 3 consolation laps (3km each).
-I think that 63.3k is no problem at all and a little more on top of that shouldn’t be a problem.
+I think 63.3k is no problem at all, and a little more on top of that shouldn’t be a problem.